Supercrooks: Reception

 The comic series scored an average rating of 7.7 for the entire series based on 29 critic reviews aggregated by Comic Book Roundup.
 The series was generally praised for the artwork by Yu, but some reviewers found the characters unlikeable and forgettable.
 It was compared, both positively and negatively, to Ocean's Eleven with superheroes.

 Adaptations

 Supercrooks adaptations were attempted on two occasions, prior to an adaptation being released in 2017.
 In 2011, before the book was published, it was optioned to be a film directed by Nacho Vigalondo.
 Those plans did not end up moving forward.
 Instead, in 2016, Waypoint Entertainment obtained the rights to develop a television series adaptation.

-After Netflix acquired Millarworld in 2017, the company developed an anime series adaptation titled Super Crooks, which debuted in November 25, 2021, and served as a prequel to the comic, before overlapping with it in the final episodes.
-In May 2021, Netflix released a Jupiter's Legacy adaptation, another Millarworld title.
-By June, in the same announcement that Netflix had cancelled Jupiter's Legacy after one season, a live-action version of Supercrooks was revealed to be in development, as a spin-off of Jupiter's Legacy.
+After Netflix acquired Millarworld in 2017, the company developed an anime series adaptation titled Super Crooks, which debuted in November 2021, and served as a prequel to the comic, before overlapping with it in the final episodes.
+In 2021, Netflix released a Jupiter's Legacy adaptation, another Millarworld title.
+By June, after Netflix had cancelled Jupiter's Legacy after one season, a live-action version of Supercrooks was revealed to be in development, as a spin-off of Jupiter's Legacy.